-Anyone can apply to be a foster carer (whatever their sexual orientation) if they feel that they would be able to look after a child.
-There are no upper or lower age limits and single people (whatever their sexual orientation) can foster as well as married or unmarried heterosexual couples.
+Anyone can apply to be a foster carer if they feel that they would be able to look after a child.
+There are no upper or lower age limits and single people can foster as well as married or unmarried couples.

 Many agencies run introductory courses for prospective foster carers.
 Details of courses are available from local social work departments.

 Most fostered children are looked after by local authority foster carers.
 These are people who have applied to the local authority or to a voluntary organisation which looks after children to become a foster carer.
-Once s/he has been approved, the local authority or voluntary organisation will place children with her/him.
+Once they have been approved, the local authority or voluntary organisation will place children with them.

 There are also a number of independent foster care agencies in Scotland.

 A local authority may only place children with approved foster carers.
 Prospective foster carers will participate in a rigorous assessment process which will take at least six months.
 Local authorities use fostering panels to approve applicants.
 If the applicant is married, or if care is to be shared by two people, both will be assessed.
 As part of the approval process, applicants will need to provide two referees, who may be interviewed by the agency, and agree to medical and criminal records check on themselves and all members of their household who are over 18.
 In an emergency, a child may be placed for a limited period with a non-approved foster carer, if that person is a relative or friend of the child.

 Once a foster carer has been approved, they enter into an agreement with the local authority.
 This agreement includes details of the support and training to be given to the carer by the local authority and arrangements for the child to have contact with family members.
 The carer must agree to treat the child as if they were a member of the carer's family and not to administer corporal punishment to the child.
 In turn, the local authority must provide the carer with detailed information about the child, including their personal history and their health and educational needs and also the support that will be provided to foster carers.